 The current loan rates through Personal Loans are not publicized due to the varying types of loans and number of lenders that are utilized.
 Requesting a loan at Personal Loans is rather straightforward:

 Personal Loans does not charge you, the customer, for the lender connecting process.
-Any related fees are accessed directly to their lender partners.
+Any fees are charged directly to their lender partners.
 The website is informative and easy to navigate with the option to email or call if questions occur.

 The benefits of working with Personal Loans is the variety of loan options, the quick approval process and the payment turnaround.
 Despite finding several positive customer reviews online we would have liked to have validated their BBB rating and found more history on the company to feel more confident.
 However, if you're looking for a personal loan, Personal Loans may be worth looking into when flexibility and speed are important.